cinemagoer/cinemagoer/docs/devel/translate.rst

   msgmerge -N imdbpy-fr.po imdbpy.pot > new-imdbpy-fr.po

-If you create a new translation or update an existing one, you can send it to the <imdbpy-devel@lists.sourceforge.net> mailing list, for inclusion in upcoming releases.
+If you create a new translation or update an existing one, you can send it to the GitHub discussion page for inclusion in the upcoming releases: https://github.com/cinemagoer/cinemagoer/discussions .